setns

 PID namespace.

-thread with a PID namespace changes only the PID namespace that
+PID namespace changes only the PID namespace that subsequently

-Reassociating with a PID namespace is allowed only if the PID
+Reassociating with a PID namespace is allowed only if the target

-namespace specified by fd is a descendant (child, grandchild,
+PID namespace is a descendant (child, grandchild, etc.) of, or

-etc.) of the PID namespace of the caller.
+is the same as, the current PID namespace of the caller.

 For further details on PID namespaces, see pid_namespaces(7).